spences10/scottspence.com/copy/cookie-policy.md

 ### How am I using them?

 Now, I'm keeping it simple, just how I like it.
-I'll only use a single cookie on [scottspence.com](), and here's what it's for:
+Currently there's two cookies on [scottspence.com](), and here's what they're for:

 ### Theme selection cookie: